 Are you swamped with work?
-Do you find yourself paying overtime on a regular basis, declining business, or having a hard time keeping up with product or service orders?
-This can be a good sign if everything else in your company is running smoothly since it indicates that demand for your offerings is outpacing your ability to deliver products and services.
+Do you find yourself paying overtime on a regular basis?
+Declining business?
+Having a hard time keeping up with product or service orders?
+This can be a good sign, it indicates that demand for your offerings is outpacing your ability to deliver products and services.
 That can be the right time to scale since you already have a market waiting to buy from you.

 Is Your Market Changing?

 Sometimes, we need to grow and expand to keep pace with changes in the marketplace.
-If your customers have changing needs or demands, then you may find that you need to expand to offer additional services or products.
+If your customers have changing needs, then you may find that you need to expand to offer additional services or products.
 In some instances, you may see an opportunity to expand into different related areas of your marketplace, and that may require you to scale your business operations as well.

 Are Your Business Systems on a Firm Foundation?